Academic & Research Interests

 My experience in the REU program was my first in-depth exposure to what mathematical research is like, along with other accompanying aspects.
 I had the opportunity to conduct research on an applied mathematics project, which ultimately culminated in my Senior Honors Thesis.

-My current academic interests include continuing my academic career by exploring geospatial information science research with an emphasis in applied mathematics.
-Specific areas of interest include, but are not limited to: spatial statistics, spatial analysis, optimization, and operations research and modeling.
+My current research interests are geospatial information sciences-related with an emphasis in applied mathematics and spatial statistics.
+Other areas of interest include: spatial analysis, optimization, and operations research and modeling.

-Description of an article written about me on the “Discovering the Art of Mathematics” blog.
+A link to a feature article on the “Discovering the Art of Mathematics” blog.